CygenceTech/content-ops-starter/content/pages/incident-response-and-management.md

       your business stay protected in an ever-evolving digital world.

-      ## *How Can ETECH Help?*
+      ## *How Can Cygence Help?*

-      ETECH offers comprehensive IRM services to help businesses prepare for, respond to, and recover from cyber incidents.
+      Cygence offers comprehensive IRM services to help businesses prepare for, respond to, and recover from cyber incidents.
 Our experienced cybersecurity practitioners and cutting-edge technology can help you effectively contain and mitigate the impact of an incident.
 We also offer